Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 11 hours and 2 minutes.
 It is 48 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 1 hour and 42 minutes shorter than the mean synodic month length.
 It is 4 hours and 27 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠264.3°.
-At the beginning of the next synodic month the true anomaly is going to be ∠297.8°.
+The true anomaly of the Moon orbit is ∠264.3° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠297.8°.

-6 days after point of apogee on 2 August 2021 at 07:35 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next perigee on 17 August 2021 at 09:23 in ♐ Sagittarius.
+6 days since point of apogee on 2 August 2021 at 07:35 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next perigee on 17 August 2021 at 09:23 in ♐ Sagittarius.

 The Moon is 389 464 km (242 002 mi) away from Earth and getting closer over the next 8 days until the point perigee when Earth-Moon distance is going to be 369 127 km (229 365 mi).

-5 days after ascending node on 3 August 2021 at 02:51 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 16 August 2021 at 16:04 in ♐ Sagittarius.
+5 days after ascending node on 3 August 2021 at 02:51 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 16 August 2021 at 16:04 in ♐ Sagittarius.

-2 days since the previous standstill on 5 August 2021 at 16:46 in ♋ Cancer when the Moon has reached North declination of ∠25.685°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-25.761° at the point of next southern standstill on 18 August 2021 at 22:24 in ♑ Capricorn.
+2 days since the last northern standstill on 5 August 2021 at 16:46 in ♋ Cancer when the Moon has reached North declination of ∠25.685° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-25.761° at the point of next southern standstill on 18 August 2021 at 22:24 in ♑ Capricorn.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.